thephpleague/commonmark/customization/environment.md

 $environment = Environment::createCommonMarkEnvironment();
 ~~~

-All of the core renders, parsers, etc will be pre-registered and ready to go.
+All of the core renders, parsers, etc. will be pre-registered and ready to go.

 You can customize this default `Environment` (or even a new, empty one) using any of the methods below: